sapcc/openstack-audit-middleware/README.md

 The default StatsD host and port can be customized using environment variables:

-The middleware needs some configuration to define how the [prometheus statsd exporter](https://github.com/prometheus/statsd_exporter) can be reached, which can be provided either via environment variables:

     STATSD_HOST     the statsd hostname
     STATSD_PORT     the statsd portnumber